jonathanhogg/flitter/docs/windows.md

 The `hsl()` and `hsv()` color functions do not support values of `l` or `v` that are greater than 1, so multiply the resulting RGB vector to construct high brightness colors, e.g., `hsv(hue;0.9;1) * 100`.
-You'll need these bright colors when setting the `color` of point `!light` sources in `!canvas3d` as these have an inverse-squared fall-off and so get dim very quickly.
+You'll need these bright colors when setting the `color` of point and spot `!light` sources in `!canvas3d` as these have an inverse-squared fall-off and so get dim very quickly.